ROCm/rocWMMA/README.md

 simple_hgemm calculates D = Alpha * A x B + Beta * C with fp16 inputs and output.

-Includes simple CPU validation and benchmark.
+Includes a simple CPU validation and benchmark.

-Run simple gemm sample:
+Run a `simple gemm` sample:

 ```bash
 <build_dir>/samples/simple_sgemm
 <build_dir>/samples/simple_dgemm
 <build_dir>/samples/simple_hgemm
 ```

-**Peformant SGEMM**
+### Peformant SGEMM

-To implement and measure performance of Matrix Multiply-Accumulate(D = Alpha * A x B + Beta * C) with user-defined configurations on GPU.
+To implement and measure performance of Matrix Multiply-Accumulate(D = Alpha * A x B + Beta * C) with user-defined configurations on a GPU.

-It contains the best performant version of multi-block GEMM algorithm with LDS memory, macro-tile collaboration, data reuse, and optimized pipeline, configured with the finest parameters for larger sizes (1K and above).
+It contains the best performant version of the multi-block GEMM algorithm with LDS memory, macro-tile collaboration, data reuse, and optimized pipeline, configured with the finest parameters for larger sizes (1K and greater).

 perf_sgemm calculates D = Alpha * A x B + Beta * C with fp32 inputs and output.